farukkavlak/Akbank-JavaSpring-Bootcamp-FinalCase-Frontend/README.md

 ## Project Details

+## Project Details
-The main purpose of the application is to read the air pollution information(CO,O3,SO2 values) according to the City Name and Date Range using https://openweathermap.org/api, save it in the database and display it to the user.
+The main purpose of the application is to get the 5 day Weather Forecast according to the City Name by using https://openweathermap.org/api, save it in the database and display it to the user.

 ## Technologies
 <ul>